macgyver13/app-tester/output/blindbit_desktop/user-guide.md

 ## Troubleshooting

 ### Screenshots Don't Match
-- Verify the wallet was compiled from the correct branch "rework"
+- Verify the wallet was compiled from the correct branch "alpha"

 ### Sync Issues
 - Verify your internet connection